Erase a device in Find My iPhone on iCloud.com

 A confirmation email is sent to your Apple ID email address.

-After you erase a device, you can’t use Find My iPhone to locate the device or play a sound on it.
-However, you may still be able to locate your Mac or Apple Watch if it’s near a previously used Wi-Fi network.
+After you erase a device, you cannot use Find My iPhone to locate the device or play a sound on it.
+However, you may still be able to locate your Mac or Apple Watch if it is near a previously used Wi-Fi network.

 Apple Pay is disabled for your device.
-Any credit or debit cards set up for Apple Pay, student ID cards, and Express Transit cards are removed from your device.
-Credit, debit, and student ID cards are removed even if your device is offline.
-Express Transit cards are removed the next time your device goes online.
+Any credit or debit cards set up for Apple Pay, student ID cards and Express Travel cards are removed from your device.
+Credit, debit and student ID cards are removed even if your device is offline.
+Express Travel cards are removed the next time your device goes online.
 See the Apple Support article Manage the cards that you use with Apple Pay.